Terrazzo Floor Restoration Las Vegas — Diamond Polishing, Crack Repair & Wax Removal

 Frequently Asked Questions

-Q: How much does terrazzo restoration cost?
+Q: How much does terrazzo floor restoration cost in Las Vegas?

-A: Light polishing starts at $5/sqft.
-Standard restoration runs $8-$15/sqft.
-Heavy restoration with crack repair costs $15-$20/sqft.
-Most residential projects range from $2,500 to $10,000.
+A: Light polishing starts at $5/sqft for floors in good condition.
+Standard restoration (wax removal, grinding, honing, polishing, sealing) runs $8–$15/sqft.
+Heavy restoration with crack repair and divider strip work costs $15–$20/sqft.
+Most residential Las Vegas projects range from $2,500–$10,000.
+Free written estimates — call (702) 809-8436.

 Q: How long does terrazzo restoration take?

 A: Two to five days for most residential projects.
 A single room in good condition can be done in one to two days.
 Floors requiring extensive wax removal and crack repair take longer.
+We provide realistic timelines at the free estimate.

 Q: Is terrazzo restoration worth it?